Mirandadaa/mica-gd300/lectures/w9-assignments.md

 # Week 9 assignments

-### Type animation exercise
-If you haven't finished in-class type animation exercise (superhero name), finish it by next class.
+*First, if you haven't finished in-class type animation exercise (superhero name), finish it by next class.*

 -----